ninjaalex888/courses/csci5622/resources/schedule.md

 #CSCI 5622 Calendar

 **Notes**:
--This schedule is a rough approximation and subject to change.
+- This schedule is a rough approximation and subject to change.
--Numbered Reading sections refer to Murphy
+- Numbered Reading sections refer to Murphy
--Homework is listed by **due date**
+- Homework is listed by **due date**

 | Class Date   | Reading         |  Optional   |                Topic             	 | Vids/Nbks| Homework  |
 |:------------:| ----------------| ------------|-------------------------------------|----------|-----------|